Multi-Factor Authentication (MFA)

 Addto select a verification method of your choice and follow on-screen instructions.

 Repeat for registering additional verification methods.
-We highly recommend adding a backup verification method by creating recovery codes.
+We highly recommend adding a backup verification method.

 You will receive an email notification confirming the addition of a new MFA verification method.